kairosdb/kairosdb/src/docs/telnetapi/Put.rst

 Put
 ===

-You can submit data either with the telnet protocol on port 4242.
-The port can be changed in the kairosdb.properties file.
+You can submit data with the telnet protocol on port 4242.
+The port can be changed in the kairosdb.conf file.

 The format of the data is
 ::